publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch24/m__us_usc_t25_s2206.md

  __Judicial Review__

     [Pub.
-L. 106–462, title I, § 104][/us/pl/106/462/s104], Nov.
+L. 106–462, title I][/us/pl/106/462/tI], § 104, Nov.
 7, 2000, [114 Stat.
 2006][/us/stat/114/2006], provided that after the Secretary of the Interior provided the certification required under former subsec. (g)(4) of this section, the owner of an interest in trust or restricted land could bring an administrative action to challenge the application of this section to the devise or descent of his or her interest or interests in trust or restricted lands, and could seek judicial review of the final decision of the Secretary with respect to such challenge.

 ----------